Archie Thompson: Personal life

-Thompson was born in Ōtorohanga to a New Zealand father of Māori descent and а Papua New Guinean mother.
+Thompson was born in Ōtorohanga New Zealand of Scottish descent аnd Papua New Guinean mother.
 He has three brothers and two sisters.
 He has two children, Isabella and Axel, and bears one tattoo on each of his inner forearms of his children's names.

 Archie was the official ambassador for FIFA 08 in Australia and New Zealand.

 Thompson is a fan of the Melbourne Football Club in the Australian Football League.

 In October 2010, his book What Doesn't Kill You Makes You Stronger was released by Melbourne University Publishing.

 Thompson is currently a pundit for Paramount and Network 10's coverage of the A-League and a panellist on A-League review show A-Leagues Download.